anonymze/editor_profile/README.md

     }
 }

-// native build on eas host
-eas build -p android --profile preview
+// native build on eas host (preview for internal testing with testFlight for exemple) eas build  --profile preview

+// build and submit (default to production i guess) eas build -s

+// submit (latest) builds you have on eas expo eas submit --platform ios --latest

+// register devices to test internally (use .ipa (Ad Hoc) for exemple on the device registered) eas device:create

 // create consistent alias url hosted eas deploy --alias dev